orlamadden/personafy/README.md

 ### Database Schema

 This project's database contains 4 main collections to store data.
+Please see below the structure (with some examples) used for this project's database:
 - Personas - stores data about user personas created by registered users [(example)](https://github.com/orlamadden/personafy/blob/master/database-schema/personas.json)
 - Industry - stores data about industries
 - Occupation - stores data about occupations